riomar0001/express-scaffold/README.md

-# Express Scaffold
+# Express REST API Scaffold

-A robust Express.js API scaffold with authentication, authorization, and security features built with TypeScript, Prisma, and PostgreSQL.
+A production-ready REST API built with Express.js, featuring comprehensive authentication, authorization, and security.
+Built with TypeScript, Prisma ORM, and PostgreSQL for modern backend development.

 ## 📋 Table of Contents